temporalio/documentation/docs/sdks-introduction.md

 - **Python SDK** is [being developed by a community member](https://github.com/firdaus/temporal-python-sdk) - please get in touch on Slack
 - **Node.js SDK** is [currently in active development](https://github.com/temporalio/proposals/pull/15) - please get in touch on Slack

-These other SDKs have community interest - please get in touch with us if you are interested in using or trying
+These other SDKs have community interest - please get in touch with us if you are interested in using or trying:

 - **C#/.Net SDK**
 - **Swift SDK**